Machine Learning Detection of Lithium Plating in Lithium-ion Cells: A Gaussian Process Approach: Experimental Validation

 \subsection{Testing Setup}

 To validate the proposed lithium plating detection scheme, we conducted constant-current (CC) charge/discharge aging cycles under multiple operating conditions.
-Charging was performed at C-rates of 1C, 0.8C, 0.6C, 0.4C, and 0.2C, across ambient temperatures ranging from $40\,^{\circ}\text{C}$ down to $0\,^{\circ}\text{C}$ (inclusive).
+Charging was performed at C-rates of 1C, 0.6C, 0.4C, and 0.2C, across ambient temperatures ranging from $40\,^{\circ}\text{C}$ down to $0\,^{\circ}\text{C}$ (inclusive).
 Each charging cycle was followed by discharging at 1C down to the manufacturer-specified lower cutoff voltage $V_{\min}=2.75~\text{V}$, with an upper cutoff voltage $V_{\max}=4.2~\text{V}$.
 A rest period of $5~\text{min}$ was inserted at the end of each cycle, and at least 10 cycles were repeated under each condition.
 The experiments were performed using an Arbin LBT 21084 battery cycler for charge/discharge control and data acquisition, together with an ESPEC environmental chamber for temperature regulation.
-The tested cell was a 45 mAh LIR 2032 Li-ion coin cell.
-To track degradation, periodic Reference Performance Tests (RPTs) were conducted, including 1/10 C constant-current capacity tests and hybrid pulse power characterization (HPPC) to evaluate internal resistance.
+The tested cells were EEMB LIR-2032 graphite$\parallel$LiCoO$_2$ coin cells (nominal capacity of $45$ mAh).
+To track degradation, periodic Reference Performance Tests (RPTs) were conducted, including C/10 constant-current capacity tests and hybrid pulse power characterization (HPPC) to evaluate internal resistance.
+Cells were also disassembled after cycling for post-mortem optical microscopy (Olympus BX53M) of the graphite anodes to provide independent physical verification of plating classifications.
 A typical testing sequence is shown in Fig. \ref{fig:TestingProtocol}.